sjbrown/misc_work/deckahedron/mod_deckahedron_world.md

    *Exhaustion pile*, put the rest into your *discard pile*
  * Step 6: Discard one *Wound* token

-As with *Resting*, time spent *Healing* cannot also be used in activities that take effort.
+As with *Resting*, time spent *Seeking Help* cannot also be used in activities that take effort.

 # Speed/Equipment/Wealth